JubothoRepositories/TechnicalTest/ReadMe.md

 ## Used technologies, frameworks, etc
 I am using
  - Visual Studio 2019.
 For c# I prefer it over Visual Studio code
- - .net core 3.0 for all projects. (yeah, I know 3.1 is here, but the most important feature of 3.1 is it's 3 years supprt, 3.0 reach end-of-life on 03.03.2020 and this is okay)
+ - .net core 3.0 for all projects. (yeah, I know 3.1 is here, but the most important feature of 3.1 is it's 3 years support, 3.0 reach end-of-life on 03.03.2020 and this is okay)
  - NUnit for unit-testing framework, because it's one of the oldest one but still in active development, they are supporting .net core in visual studio and is very widely known unit-testing framework
  - Moq for mocking library because it really rocks
  - JetBrains dotCover for coverage of the tests.
 With 30 tests it's 100%.
 Some of them are not required for that coverage, but the coverage is not the only metric which should be desired in order to have useful and meaningful tests